re-nft/docs/front/docs/Getting-started/rental-solutions.md

 Since the NFT is in the wallet of the renter, an integration with reNFT is not necessary and therefore you can use the NFT as if you were the owner of it.
 This is the biggest advantage of collateralized rentals, but there are also a lot of disadvantages.
 A few of them are:

 - A collateral is a huge barrier for people to rent, because rent often makes sense due to a lack of funds
-- If the floor prices changes and becomes higher than the collateral, the lender is at risk
+- If the value of the NFT changes and becomes higher than the collateral, the lender is at risk
-- The renter can take a loan against the rented asset without asking for permission of the lender
+- The renter can use the NFT as collateral for a loan without asking for permission of the lender

 ![image](https://user-images.githubusercontent.com/83539739/165760868-9f168951-26b0-4d71-9210-7c0116385102.png)